An Interview With Mark E. Fisher

 Q: Besides writing, what occupies your time nowadays?

 My wife and I also like to go out to eat.
-We’ve been trying to keep our local restaurants going during the Chinese virus lockdowns.

 I also devote time to my local church.